 6. Test different campaign structures

 Done setting up your campaign structure?
 Not so fast.
-The work doesn’t stop.
-Testing things out will help you determine which structures work best.
+You need to go through your Google ads checklist.
+Then, testing things out to see which structures work best.

 For example, to optimize a Google Ads campaign targeting “apartments for rent in San Diego,” an online rental marketplace should continuously test different structures, such as varying ad groups for luxury and budget-friendly apartments, and experiment with diverse keywords and landing pages.